 The National Association of Independent Colleges and Universities serves as the unified national voice of independent higher education.
 Find information on private colleges and universities at their website.

 The State of Ohio makes available to students a number of grants and scholarships.
-Learn more at the Ohio Board of Regents' website.
+Learn more at the Ohio HigherEd's website.

 Find information on the college search process and obtaining financial aid on this U.S. Department of Education site.
 Check out their site to learn more.

 U.S. Department of Eduction site to create a FSA ID.
 Check out their site to learn more.

 U.S. Department of Education site; provides access to complete Master Promissory Notes (MPN), Counseling Sessions and PLUS Loan applications for federal loans.
 Check out their site to learn more.

 Find information on ROTC scholarships that make it easier to afford a college education.
 Check out their site to learn more.